fengjixuchui/EAC-Emulator/README.md

-# EAC and Battleye Anti-Cheat Emulator
+# EAC Anti-Cheat Emulator
-# updated 5/03/2023
+# updated 13/03/2023
 # The Private Source Code is now for sale, removed all files due to security
 - if you are interested in buying this Emulator Source code please contact me via discord: Skeng#6969

-Updates will be included with your purchase
+Any Future Updates will be included with your purchase

 Vouches + Proof Of Concept can be shown